πŸ›Έ FREE SHIPPING OVER $99 πŸ›Έ 90-DAY GUARANTEE

 House Bill 1213 was recently amended (April 26, 2021) to include delta 8 on the list of controlled substances.
 The bill also now includes delta 7 and delta 10 THC alongside delta 9 THC.
 All forms of THC now need to meet the 0.3% limit of THC and THC-analogs in order to remain legal.

-Marijuana products containing more than 0.3% delta 9 THC are not allowed, but infractions don’t constitute a criminal offense in the state.
+Marijuana products for recreational use are not allowed, but infractions don’t constitute a criminal offense in the state.
 This means charges are minor and don’t bring mandatory jail sentences as they have in the past.
 Anything over 14 grams of marijuana or equivalent remains a criminal offense.
+Medical marijuana is legal in the state.

 Ohio